 Even though many construction sites adhere to regulations, accidents and negligence are happening throughout Columbus.
 And those responsible, especially in the case of negligence, can be held accountable to the victims.
 For example, if there is a fatality as the result of negligence, a wrongful death lawsuit is often filed.
 But, there doesn’t have to be a fatality to warrant a case.
-Chester Law Group will help determine if you are entitled to compensation, and what steps to take.
+Ohio Car Accident Lawyers will help determine if you are entitled to compensation, and what steps to take.

 The Right Personal Injury Attorney Fights for You

 Fighting insurance companies can be a nightmare, even if you are not distracted and overwhelmed with a health or financial crisis.
-Let an experienced attorney with Columbus’s Chester Law Group do the dirty work for you.
+Let an experienced attorney with Columbus’s Ohio Car Accident Lawyers do the dirty work for you.

 After suffering a construction site injury, a person’s life can be thrust into utter chaos.
 This is precisely why you should utilize an attorney who is driven to fight for your rights, so you can focus on getting back to a healthier state of being.
 If the injury or death occurred in Columbus, it’s in your best interest to hire a local attorney, one who knows the area well.

 To win… and collect, a fair settlement, it requires someone who knows the laws, including federal, state, and local.
 Some laws are universal, while others are not.
 Your attorney will worry about this for you though.
 But, it does help to know ahead of time what to expect of the basics in Ohio law regarding personal injury.

 Statute of Limitations Law for Personal Injury in Ohio